MinghuiChen43/awesome-deep-phenomena/README.md

 ### Emergence and Phase Transitions: 2025

+- What Happens During the Loss Plateau?
+Understanding Abrupt Learning in Transformers. [[paper]](https://arxiv.org/abs/2506.13688)
+  - Pulkit Gopalani, Wei Hu.
+  - Key Word: Abrupt Learning; Grokking.
+  - <details><summary>Digest</summary> Transformers trained on algorithmic tasks often show a long plateau followed by sudden improvement.
+During this plateau, they develop partial solutions but suffer from repetition bias and representation collapse.
+The bottleneck is slow learning of optimal attention maps, which, once formed, trigger rapid progress.
+These patterns also appear in early pre-training of large models like Pythia and OLMo, suggesting they are general phenomena.

 - Superposition Yields Robust Neural Scaling. [[paper]](https://arxiv.org/abs/2505.10465)
   - Yizhou liu, Ziming Liu, Jeff Gore.
   - Key Word: Superposition; Neural Scaling Law.